lexsai/lexsai.github.io/src/posts/darza1.md

 Furthermore, if we interpret the first four bytes as little endian as well, we get 0x15D = 349, exactly 353-4.
 This is likely the packet size minus the 4 bytes used to store the packet size.

+The fifth byte, 0x07, seems out of place.
+It would be safe to assume that this is a packet id of sorts.

 Now, the only mystery are the strings.
-The fact that both strings end in an "=" sign suggests base64.
+The fact that both strings end in an "=" sign suggests base64 encoding.

 ![](/images/darza1/decryption.PNG)